skyclouds2001/mdn-tools/docs/experimental-not-complete-feature.md

-# experimental-undocumented-feature
+# not-fully-supported-feature

-Track features that are in spec but not added in [mdn/data](https://github.com/mdn/data) because of lack of support
+Track features that are in spec but not add full syntax in [mdn/data](https://github.com/mdn/data) due to lack of support

 * `contrast-color()` function and `device-cmyk()` function for `<color>` type
   * https://drafts.csswg.org/css-color-5/#typedef-color